Banjara people

-The Banjara are nomadic tribes found in India.
+The Banjara (also Lambāda or Lamāna) are nomadic tribes found in India.
+Their native language is Lambadi.

 Etymology

 The Gor usually refer to themselves as Banjaras and outsiders as Kor, but this usage does not extend outside their own community.
 A related usage is Gor Mati or Gormati, meaning "own people".
 Motiraj Rathod believes that the community became known as banjara from around the fourteenth century AD and previously had some association with the Laman, who claim a 3,000-year history.

 Historian Irfan Habib believes the origin of banjara lies in the Sanskrit word variously rendered as vanij, vanik, and banik, as does the name of the Bania caste, which historically was India's "pre-eminent" trading community.
 However, according to the author B. G. Halbar, the word banjara is derived from the Sanskrit vana chara.
 (Note: Sumahan Bandyopadhyay says something fairly similar: "Derived from ban and charan, meaning 'wanderers of forest' or 'cattle grazers'.)

 The group is known by different names in different parts of the country, including Gor Banjara, Baladiya, Gor, Gour Rajput, Rajput Banjara, Ladaniya, Labana, Nayak, Gawaria, etc. Despite the community adopting a multitude of languages, banjara is used throughout India, although in Karnataka, the name is altered to banijagaru.
 A survey conducted in 1968 by the All India Banjara Seva Sangh, a caste-based association, recorded 27 synonyms and 17 subgroups.